gonzolively/foxitDemo/README.md

 5) Try it out!

 **Note:** Helpful API debugging messages (requests, responses, and errors) are printed to the Node.js server console.

 ---

+## 📄 Templates & Text Tags

+- The Word templates in the `templates/` folder (e.g. the confidentiality, handbook, and IT policy docs) are intended as **working examples** of how to design DocGen-friendly templates: merge fields, simple layout, and optional [Foxit eSign text tags](https://docs.developer-api.foxit.com/#document-generation-quick-start-guide).
+- For the confidentiality-style templates, the **Employee Signature** and **Date Signed** areas use Foxit eSign text tags such as `${s:1:y:Employee_Signature}` and `${datefield:1:y:Date_Signed}`.
+- In this demo, those tag strings are formatted in **white text** so they are effectively invisible in the generated PDF, while eSign still turns them into live fields.
+- To edit these tags in Word:
+   1. Select the tag text (the `${...}` part) and temporarily change the font color to black (or another visible color).
+   2. Make any changes you need to the tag text.
+   3. Set the font color back to white so the tag disappears again in the final PDF, leaving only the signature/date fields visible to the signer.

+---